mercadopago/devsite-docs/guides/online-payments/subscriptions/advanced-integration.en.md

 >
 > Logic of collection retries
 >
-> In case you have problems, we explain the logic of retrying collections.
+> In case you have problems, we explain the logic of reattempting collections.
 >
 > [Pruebas](http://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/online-payments/subscriptions/payment-retry/)